-Since students have read the entire book during their guided reading lesson, you will be assessing their understanding of the whole book here.
-Start a conversation about the text by saying, Talk about what happened in this book.
+Since students have read the entire text during their small-group lesson, you will be assessing their understanding of the whole text here.
+Start a conversation about the text by saying, Talk about what happened in this text.
 Circle key understandings.
 Use prompts as needed to encourage students to talk about the text.
 It is not necessary to use every prompt.
 Score for evidence of all understandings that are expressed with or without the prompt.
 Using the comprehension rubric, circle the number in the score column that reflects the level of understanding demonstrated.

-FLUENCY RUBRIC Word-by-word reading No expression Slow reading with a mix of word-by-word and phrased reading Some expression Mostly phrased reading with a moderate pace Mostly appropriate expression Smooth and fast-paced reading Consistent, appropriate expression 4 level of understanding demonstrated.
+FLUENCY RUBRIC Word-by-w No express vord reading sion 1 Slow readii word-by-w Some expr ng with a mix of ord and phrased reading ression 2 rased reading with a pace propriate expression 3 nd fast-paced reading , appropriate expression 4 level of understanding demonstrated.
 KEY UNDERSTANDINGS PROMPTS SCORE ATTEND AND REMEMBER Some Native Americans made their homes out of clay or stone, like apartment buildings, while others lived in longhouses made from poles and bark.
 Others lived in teepees, which were made with poles What were some types of homes Native Americans lived in?
 How were some of their homes made?
 0 1 2 3 covered with buffalo skin.
-The Abenaki lived in wigwams, which were made from young trees and bark.
-(Key Details) CONNECT AND INFER Snug means small and warm.
+The Abenaki lived in wigwams, which were made from young trees and bark. ( Key Details ) CONNECT AND INFER Snug means small and warm.
 (Vocabulary) The text says, You can hardly wait to sit by the fire in Discharged means to allow release or let go.
 (Vocabulary) your nice, snug wigwam.
 What does snug mean?
 The text says, An opening at the top discharged the 0 1 2 3 Discharged means to allow release or let go.
 (Vocabulary) smoke from the central fire.
 What does discharged mean in this sentence?
 There would be no trees for wood, so a place with a lot of grass, like the plains.
 (Infer) If a Native American house was made of grass, what do you think it was like where they lived?
 ANALYZE AND EVALUATE She wanted us to understand how Native Americans lived and were different from one another.
 (Analyze) Why do you think the author wrote this article?
 Native Americans had different ways of life depending on where they lived.
 The Zuni lived in the hot Southwest, and people grew vegetables and lived in the same place all year.
 Their houses were made of clay.
 The Abenaki people lived in wigwams.
 In the winter, they moved into the woods, and in the spring, they moved to open areas to grow their crops.
 When they moved, they took part of their wigwams with them.
 (Analyze) What are some of the differences between the Zuni tribes and the Abenaki people?
 0 1 2 3 (Note any additional understandings.)